10 Signs You Are Too Ambitious & Why It Might Work Against You

 Step 4: Donate time.

-Identify individuals who would appreciate your love and attention and donate time to these individuals.
-Prove to your family, friends, and to yourself that these relationships matter.
+Identify individuals who would appreciate your love and attention, and donate time to these individuals.
+Prove to your family, friends, and yourself that these relationships matter.

 Step 5: Dream anew.

 We ambition addicts dream all-or-nothing dreams.
 Consider your personal and professional goals and, perhaps ever so slightly, scale them down.
 Create goals that enable you to progress and achieve without requiring a sacrifice of body, heart, and soul.

 With great aspiration comes great responsibility.
 If we allow the fire of ambition to blaze beyond control, we risk hurting others.
 We risk harming ourselves.
 By learning to slow down, enjoy, give thanks, donate time, and dream anew, we make space for breath and balance, patience and perspective.
 We continue to reach for the stars, but we do so with solid ground beneath our feet.

 Want your passion for wellness to change the world?
 Become A Functional Nutrition Coach!
 Enroll today to join live July office hours.